 The 1970s have a lot to answer for in the interior design stakes.
 You only have to think of avocado bathroom suites and Artex to realise that.
-One of the worst decorating trends of the era, though, has to be the compulsion to install polystyrene ceiling tiles.
+However, one of the worst decorating trends of the era has to be the compulsion to install polystyrene ceiling tiles.

-These unsightly tiles have long-since fallen out of favour – as well as being considered a fire risk!
+These unsightly tiles have long since fallen out of favour and are considered a fire risk!
 Furthermore, they’re not the easiest feature to remove.

 Tools & Materials